kelexel/ESPDeskLamp/README.md

 This is my first attempt at writing C++ code, so expect to find many mistakes...
 Incoherences...
 Stupidity...

-Please, feel free to fork this project.

-Make a PR, or open a ticket in the Issues section.
+Please, feel free to fork this project, make a PR, or open a ticket in the Issues section.

-Rudolph Sand (Kelexel)
+*11/23/2016* - Rudolph Sand (Kelexel)
-11/23/2016

 Features